Our Rockcliffe CE Primary School Curriculum Offer

 Balance is maintained through organisation of time and resources and through the development of substantive and disciplinary knowledge within each subject.

 Breadth is achieved by providing motivating and relevant experiences in Religious Education, Reading, Writing, Speaking and Drama, Maths, Science, Computing, History, Geography, Design and Technology, Art, Music, Personal, Social, Health and Economic Education (incorporating statutory Relationships Education), Languages (French is taught from Year 1 to Year 6) and Physical Education including sports, games and outdoor activities.

 Each day children are taught the core skills of English (sometimes called Literacy) and Mathematics.
-Children in KS1 also have a daily session of Phonics where they learn to read and spell - these skills are developed in long English lessons from Year 2 upwards.

 You can find out what we are teaching this year by looking through the attached web pages for Mathematics, English, Reading, Phonics and the Foundation Subjects.